fortio/fortio/README.md

 }
 ```

-- There is also the `fortio/rest/stop` endpoint to stop a run by its id or all runs if not specified
+- There is also the `fortio/rest/stop` endpoint to stop a run by its id or all runs if not specified.

 ### GRPC load test